 And other than those who really prefer lightweight coverage, I think it’s also best for you trendy students.
 If you are starting out with make-up young, this may be one for you to begin with.
 And not just this particular product, but anything that’s tinted actually.
 Start from something like this one and work your way up to the high-coverage level as needed.

-All in all, the Tarte Maracuja Tinted Hydrator is a good product which won’t let you down!
+All in all, the Tarte Maracuja Tinted Hydrator is a good product that won’t let you down!